sevidmusic/Roady/README.md

 a different domain can always be specified.
 The benefit of an App Package is that it can be used to build an instance of an App for one or many domains.

+More information about `dsh --new AppPackage` can be obtained via `dsh -h -n AppPackage`

 ### Hello World Demo

 [Back to top](#darling-data-management-system) | [Getting Started](#getting-started) | [View Full Size Demo](https://github.com/sevidmusic/DDMSDocsAndDemos/blob/main/DDMSDemoGifs/DDMSHelloWorldAppDemo.gif) | [Hello World Guide](#hello-world-guide)